wp-plugins/google-maps-easy/readme.txt

 [youtube http://www.youtube.com/watch?v=Ej8EtuLcLZk]

 Google Map Easy plugin is an excellent way to make a beautiful map on your website and to help your clients  in discovering your location on the google map.
 For example, if you are an owner of  a restaurant, you will have much more possibilities of attracting visitors by using this plugin.
 The Google map allows you not only to mark the place of your business location, but also to show people its coloured pictures.
-You can attach photos and videos to the map marker description and make your potential visitors to feel the atmosphere inside your restaurant, shop or other place of interest.
+You can attach photos and videos to the google map marker description and make your potential visitors to feel the atmosphere inside your restaurant, shop or other place of interest.

 = Google Maps Plugin Support =